The dirty trick

-Yitzhak Rabin and Shimon Peres listening to the speeches of the KM and Ministers.
+Yitzhak Rabin and Shimon Peres listening to the speeches of the PM and ministers.

 The dirty trick (התרגיל המסריח) was a political scandal that occurred in Israel in 1990.
 It referred to an attempt by Shimon Peres to form a government made up of the left-wing factions and the ultra-orthodox parties.
 It failed when the ultra-orthodox parties backed out on the deal.

 Background

 Peres' Israeli Labor Party had been part of the second national unity government with its traditional rival, Yitzhak Shamir's Likud, since 1988.
-Shamir had served as Prime Minister, while Peres served as Finance Minister.
+Shamir had served as prime minister, while Peres served as finance minister.
 In early 1990, the United States Secretary of State James Baker suggested that Israel negotiate with a Palestinian delegation consisting of Palestinians deported from the Israeli occupied territories as well as some from East Jerusalem.
 Peres demanded that the government accept Baker's proposal.
 Shamir balked, under pressure from hardliners in his own party.
 Peres gave Shamir an ultimatum, threatening to tear up the coalition agreement if Shamir did not accept the Baker plan.